Threads (Stargate SG-1): Plot

 Ba'al is still missing, but the Jaffa have finally won their freedom from the Goa'uld.
 Teal'c and Bra'tac are awarded the title Bloodkin by the new Free Jaffa Nation, following the defeat of the Replicators and the Goa'uld.
 Jack O'Neill refuses to accept that Daniel Jackson is dead, believing that Daniel has managed to Ascend.

 Jacob Carter reveals to Sam that he is dying and urges her to find happiness without letting rules stand in her way, implying that she should be in a relationship with Jack.
 After her father's death, Sam ends her engagement to Pete.

 Daniel finds himself in a strange ethereal diner where he recognizes Oma Desala.
 He learns that this place is a projection of a meeting place for Ascended beings.
 The diner is full of other Ascended Ancients who refuse to speak with Daniel because of the rules of the Ascended.
 One other man, Jim, seems to be arguing with Oma and shows Daniel a newspaper detailing Anubis' plan to retake Dakara and use the Dakara Superweapon to kill all life in the galaxy.
 Luring most of the Jaffa away, Anubis regains the weapon when he recaptures Dakara.

 Back in the Ascended Diner, Oma explains she has been punished for helping people like Daniel to ascend.
 Daniel then realizes that Anubis is half-ascended and that Oma had helped him ascend.
-The other Ancients refused to demote Anubis as a part of Oma's punishment for breaking the rules, despite the fact that Aniubis is still a threat to the galaxy.
+The other Ancients refused to demote Anubis as a part of Oma's punishment for breaking the rules, despite the fact that Anubis is still a threat to the galaxy.
 Daniel then realizes Jim is Anubis - Anubis' chosen manifested form in his half-protrusion into the Ascended realm.

 Back on Earth, the gate dials when Anubis activates the weapon on every gate in the galaxy.
 However, back in the Ascended realm, Daniel has persuaded Oma to take responsibility for Anubis.
 She stands up to fight Anubis, and all of the other ancients turn in surprise.
 Anubis laughs, saying that she cannot possibly defeat him, as he is kept alive as punishment, and Oma takes Anubis into the Ascended realm to fight him there and prevent him from acting in the galaxy.
 Daniel is returned to the SGC from the Ascended Realm.
 SG-1 celebrates with a fishing trip to Jack's cottage.